-The Writing Lab provides free assistance at any and all stages of the writing process, including brainstorming ideas, thesis development, citations, and editing.
+The Writing Lab provides free assistance for all stages of the writing process, including brainstorming ideas, thesis development, citations, and editing.
 The Writing Lab is located in Hale La'akea 222.
-Visit the Ka Piko webpage at https://windward.hawaii.edu/services-for-students/tutoring/kapiko/ for more information, including service hours and contact information.
+Visit the Ka Piko webpage at https://windward.hawaii.edu/services-for-students/tutoring/ka-piko/ for more information, including service hours and contact information.